jgkramer/jgkramer.github.io/_posts/2022-12-14-Seasonality.md

 As discussed above, winter heating fuel source also drives variation.
 North Dakota, for example, has a similar climate to surrounding states Montana, Minnesota and South Dakota.
 However, [41%](https://www.eia.gov/state/print.php?sid=ND) of its homes use electric heat in the winter, compared to
-[27%](https://www.eia.gov/state/print.php?sid=MT), [19%](https://www.eia.gov/state/print.php?sid=MN) and [33%](https://www.eia.gov/state/print.php?sid=SD) for the other three.
-The same is true of West Virginia and Virginia, which also have a higher-than avearge fraction of homes with electric heating ([45%](https://www.eia.gov/state/print.php?sid=WV) and [57%](https://www.eia.gov/state/print.php?sid=VA)), while Michigan and New York, despite cold winters, have low shares of electric heating [12%](https://www.eia.gov/state/print.php?sid=MI) and [15%](https://www.eia.gov/state/print.php?sid=NY)
+[27%](https://www.eia.gov/state/print.php?sid=MT), [19%](https://www.eia.gov/state/print.php?sid=MN) and [33%](https://www.eia.gov/state/print.php?sid=SD) for the other three, likely explaining its stand-out dark blue color (2.0x vs the others between 1.4 and 1.7x).
+The same is true of West Virginia and Virginia, which also have a higher-than avearge fraction of homes with electric heating ([45%](https://www.eia.gov/state/print.php?sid=WV) and [57%](https://www.eia.gov/state/print.php?sid=VA)), while Michigan and New York, despite cold winters, have low shares of electric heating ([12%](https://www.eia.gov/state/print.php?sid=MI) and [15%](https://www.eia.gov/state/print.php?sid=NY)).
 Thus it is the combination of both climate and residential infrastructure that drive how much electricity consumption peaks in the winter.

 This is not the full story: even beyond primary sources of heating, [Doomberg](https://doomberg.substack.com/p/new-england-is-an-energy-crisis-waiting)